WELL ABANDONMENT & BARRIER VERIFICATION

 A SonicGauge™ Plug Verification System (PVS) was deployed in a well in by Multiline GmbH & Co.
 KG in Germany to monitor the integrity of a 7-5/8" Wireline Retrievable Bridge Plug (RBP) during a wellhead changeout.
 The wireless monitoring system provided under plug pressure data at surface in real time throughout the deployment.

 The client requested the temporary installation of the SonicGauge PVS during wellhead replacement operations to provide real-time barrier integrity assurance at surface to ensure the safety of the maintenance crew and the environment.

-A back-up SonicGauge PVS system was installed via slickline on a Barracuda HEX-Hanger at 48 meters, and a primary SonicGauge PVS was attached directly to the bottom of the RBP which was installed at 21 meters.
-Both the primary and back-up systems operated faultlessly over a 21-day operation, providing the client with a continuous stream of 10-minute pressure data confirming RBP pressure integrity.
+A backup SonicGauge PVS system was installed via slickline on a Barracuda HEX-Hanger at 48 meters, and a primary SonicGauge PVS was attached directly to the bottom of the RBP which was installed at 21 meters.
+The primary and backup systems operated faultlessly over a 21-day operation, providing the client with a continuous stream of 10-minute pressure data confirming RBP pressure integrity.

 CASE STUDY | INTER-BARRIER MONITORING

 In a landmark first for the SonicGauge™ Plug Verification System, a SonicGauge sensor was deployed as part of a Retrievable Bridge Plug (RBP) assembly in order to demonstrate the ability to transmit across a barrier and monitor pressure between a lower and upper set plug during operations on the wellhead.

 The client required a real-time wireless downhole gauge with surface read-out (SRO) of pressure below the upper plug, located at a depth of 70m.
 The goal was to provide this data directly to surface to allow the early identification of any pressure integrity issues while work was carried out on the wellhead.